-Actual governmental expenditures were less than final budgeted amounts primarily due to lower landscape expenditures than were anticipated.
+Actual governmental expenditures were less than final budgeted amounts primarily due to lower irrigation and maintenance expenditures than were anticipated.

-The September 30, 2022 budget was amended for repairs, landscape maintenance and irrigation expenditures that were more than originally anticipated.
+The September 30, 2023 budget was amended for hurricane and landscape expenditures that were more than originally anticipated.

 Debt Management